Skip to main content

-Enter your four cognitive subtest scores (Verbal Reasoning, Decision Making, Quantitative Reasoning, Abstract Reasoning) plus your SJT band, and this page tells you exactly where you sit against the published UCAT-ANZ cut-offs at every Australian medical and dental school that uses the test.
-It is a positioning tool, not a prediction model — but for an Australian applicant trying to decide where to focus the rest of their application, knowing instantly which schools you are above, borderline at, or below for is the single most useful filter you can apply.
+Enter your three cognitive subtest scores plus your SJT band, and this page tells you instantly where you sit against the published UCAT-ANZ cut-offs at every Australian medical and dental school that uses the test.
+A positioning tool, not a prediction model — but the single most useful filter for deciding where to focus the rest of your application.

 The calculator

-Enter your four cognitive subtest scores (each 300-900 on the new /2700 scale) and optionally your SJT band.
-We compute your total cognitive score (sum of the four subtests, out of 2700) and compare it against every Australian school that uses UCAT-ANZ.
+Enter your three cognitive subtest scores (each 300–900 on the /2700 scale) and optionally your SJT band.
+We compute your total cognitive score (the sum of the three cognitive subtests, out of 2700) and compare it against every Australian school that uses UCAT-ANZ.
 Your scores are stored in your browser only — never transmitted to our servers.

 Cut-offs shift year to year with the size and distribution of the applicant pool.
 SJT weighting differs by school.
 ATAR forms the other half (or more) of the pre-interview ranking at most schools — UCAT-ANZ alone does not decide your outcome.
 Use this tool to decide which schools to research further, not as a final go/no-go on your application.